The System: Regulated Profession

-You may initiate an application while not residing in Manitoba or in Canada.
-An application as an Agrologist-in-Training may be accepted from a person not residing in Manitoba or in Canada.
+You may initiate an application while not residing in Canada.
+An application as an Agrologist-in-Training may be accepted from a person not residing in Canada.
 You will be required to create an online application and submit the required documents.
 Your academic credentials will be assessed and that you will be informed about the results of the academic credential assessment.
 Read policy and procedure.

 Before you spend time and money on the registration process, contact your immigration office to ensure that you meet the immigration requirements:

 To work as an Agrologist in Manitoba, you must be registered with Agrologists Manitoba.
 There are two levels of registration:

 |1.||Agrologist-in-Training (AIT)*||You must first be registered as an AIT||AIT registration allows you to legally work as an Agrologist in Manitoba.|